Nevermetyou65/Overwatch-Heroes-recognition-with-Transfer-learning/README.md

 ## The Result:sparkles:
 The process of my project is like this
-- build and check input image pipline
+- build and check input image pipeline
 - training (back to previous if not good enough)
 - fine tuning
 - test on random images on internet